brand icon Jan21

 How Does Force Of Nature Cleaner Work

-Essentially, Force of Nature uses electricity to change the molecular structure of salt, water and vinegar.
+Force of Nature uses electricity to change the molecular structure of salt, water and vinegar.
 This makes hypochlorous acid and a tiny amount of sodium hydroxide.

 Hypochlorous Acid

 Hypochlorous acid is the active ingredient in this cleaner.
 This is the same germ-killing substance your immune system makes to fight infections.
 And it’s so gentle that it’s used in eye care products.
-It’s a type of chlorine, and it’s extremely effective yet incredibly safe to use.
+It’s a type of chlorine, and it’s highly effective yet incredibly safe to use.

 Sodium Hydroxide